eaglespy18/CodeAlpha_Portfolio/README.md

 ## 🧠 Features of the portfolio

-- Fully responsive design for desktop and mobile.
+- Fully responsive and interactive design for desktop and mobile.
 - Smooth scrolling navigation.
 - Hover effects and animations.
 - Sections included: